-The Foundation makes grants to 501(c) (3) public charities.
-Charities selected must engage in or support programs that are aligned with our mission and purposes as outlined in the Foundation’s Mission Statement:
+The Foundation makes grants to 501(c)3 public charities, only.
+Individual grant requests are not accepted.
+U.S.A Based charities selected must engage in animal assisted programs that are aligned with our mission and purposes as outlined in the Foundation’s Mission Statement:

 - Service Dog programs: These include programs related to service dogs, guide dogs, hearing dogs and medical alert dogs.
 Applicants for a service/assistance dog grant MUST be an accredited member of Assistance Dogs International.

-The Foundation will not make grants to for-profit businesses.
+The Foundation will not make grants to individuals or for-profit businesses.
 The foundation does not typically make grants for the following purposes.
 Requests to fund the following are likely to be denied:

 - Equipment of any kind; Computers, software, printers, office furniture etc.